dapr/docs/daprdocs/content/en/operations/components/component-updates.md

 ---
 type: docs
-title: "Component updates"
+title: "Updating components"
-linkTitle: "Component updates"
+linkTitle: "Updating components"
 weight: 250
-description: "Updating components in Kubernetes and self hosted environments"
+description: "Updating deployed components used by applications"
 ---

-When making an update to an existing component, the Dapr process needs to be restarted in order to pick up the latest version of the components.
-Dapr does not update components automatically.
+When making an update to an existing component, the Dapr sidecar needs to be restarted in order to pick up the latest version of the components.
+Dapr sidecars do not update components automatically.

 ## Kubernetes